Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Acknowledgments

 \section{Acknowledgments}

+We thank anonymous reviewers for their valuable comments.
 We thank Yinuo Hu and Abhay Zala for helping with the data, and Jiacheng Xu for helping us get the system outputs of the Oracle (discourse) model.
-We also thank Ido Dagan for helpful discussions.
+We also thank Ido Dagan for the helpful discussions.
 This work was supported by NSF-CAREER Award 1846185, NSF-AI Engage Institute DRL-2112635, and a Bloomberg Data Science Ph.D.
 Fellowship.